The Master of Human Services Program: A Brief History

 agencies responsive to the needs of the citizens they serve.

-professional schools, however, are unwilling or unable to credit the
+professional schools, however, were unwilling or unable to credit the

-demonstrated skills and knowledge of this group and have maintained the
+demonstrated skills and knowledge of this group and maintained the

 baccalaureate degree as a condition for admission.
 This practice

-effectively prevents a group of skilled practitioners from continuing
+effectively prevented a group of skilled practitioners from continuing

 their academic education and from acquiring needed credentials for

-Program offers a solution to this problem.
-Affiliated human service
+MHS Program offered a solution to this problem.
+Affiliated human

-agencies help identify candidates with demonstrated work experience.
+service agencies helped to identify candidates with demonstrated work

-Lincoln tests their academic skills and admits both degreed and
+experience.
+Lincoln tested their academic skills and admitted both

-encountered in agency practice.
-This approach has made it an
+problems encountered in agency practice.
+This approach made it an

 attractive alternative to traditional graduate programs for both the